Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • Unfinished and Inconclusive

 I have been completely stumped writing this week’s blog.
 I started a few pieces but not finished one.
 They start off strong with heartfelt anecdotes, hyperbolic metaphors and sarcastic protestations before they drift and fizzle out.
 My blogs have found a structure of their own.
-They grew into a framework the way a toddler grows Continue reading
+They grew into a framework the way a toddler grows into an oversized jumper.
+Soon they will outgrow that jumper until it confines like a straitjacket.
+I wonder if being stumped this week is already this process in action; I just can’t see it yet.
+Change happens a grain of sand at a time.
+It… Continue reading

 Unfinished and Inconclusive